Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Phenomenology

 valid as long as $|V_{E}^{\ell b}|$ and $|V_{E}^{\ell'b}|$ are larger than $o(\lambda^2)$.
 At colliders, we expect signals of heavy resonances decaying into $e\tau, \mu\tau, e\mu$ final states.
 A recent analysis is given in~\cite{CMS:2022fsw}.
 There will be two peaks in the $e\mu$ invariant mass spectrum, centered at $m_H$ and $m_A$.
 The prediction is about the relative total number of the excess events in each channel:

 Here, $N_{\ell\ell'}$ is the total number of the excess events, normalized by the detection efficiency.
-If measured in future, the unitarity of the third column of $V_E$, $|V_E^{eb}|^2+|V_E^{\mu b}|^2+|V_E^{\tau b}|^2=1$, would allow a direct extraction of the absolute values of all these three elements.
+If measured in the future, then the unitarity of the third column of $V_E$, $|V_E^{eb}|^2+|V_E^{\mu b}|^2+|V_E^{\tau b}|^2=1$, would allow a direct extraction of the absolute values of all these three elements.

 Elements in the third row of $V_E$ are related to quark FV.
 The down sector is better than the top quark one.
-It is partly because the top quark FV is much less precisely measured compared neutral meson oscillations.
-The other reason is the non-diagonal elements of $Y_U$ receive $o(\lambda)$ correction from the CKM matrix, while those of $Y_D$ get only $o(\lambda^2)$ corrections. $h$ contribution is negligible in the small $\epsilon$ limit, and the dominate NP contribution to the $\Delta F=2$ processes mainly comes from $H$ and $A$.
-The non-diagonal elements in $Y_D$ of Eq~\ref{YukawaPhys} gives an effective operator:
+It is partly because the top quark FV is much less precisely measured compared to neutral meson oscillations.
+The other reason is the nondiagonal elements of $Y_U$ receive $o(\lambda)$ correction from the CKM matrix, while those of $Y_D$ get only $o(\lambda^2)$ corrections. $h$ contribution is negligible in the small $\epsilon$ limit, and the dominate new physics contribution to the $\Delta F=2$ processes mainly comes from $H$ and $A$.
+The nondiagonal elements in $Y_D$ of Eq~\ref{YukawaPhys} gives an effective operator: